Bios-Marcel/cordless/README.md

 The token will be saved on your machine, but it won't be encrypted, so be careful with your configuration file.

+## Features

+* Chat in different guilds and channels
+* Chat with friends
+* See friends
+* See guild members
+* See messages
+* See message time and author
+* See channel topic
+* Send messages
+* Mention people using their full username
+* Edit last message
+* Delete last message